 - The platform management provides the capability to suspend an entire subsystem.
 If the subsystem uses the DDRMC and no other subsystem uses the DDRMC, XilPM puts the DDR memory into the self-refresh mode.
 This mode eliminates need for the DDRMC to refresh the DRAM.

-- A PM master that is part of subsystem (to be suspended) can invoke
+- A processor node that is part of subsystem (to be suspended) can invoke

 subsystem suspend using the